 We did it without any problems, although there were a few hair-raising seconds when the login process took slightly longer than usual.

-How to change Home folder name
+How to change Home folder name and Account name

-- Click on the folder and rename it (note the old and new name because you will need it once more)
+Click on the folder and rename it.
+(Note the old and new name because you will need it once more).

-- Enter the password for the admin account you are using when prompted.
+Enter the password for the admin account you are using when prompted.

 How to change your Username

-Having changed your Home folder name you now need to change your Username – of you don’t there will be problems because the two need the same name.
+Having changed your Home folder name you now need to change your Username – if you don’t there will be problems because the two need the same name.
 You also need to change the name in the field what shows the location of the Home directory.

-- Open System Preferences > Users & Groups.
+Open System Preferences > Users & Groups.

 Click unlock and enter the password for the admin account you just logged in with.

-- From the list of users, Control-click or right-click the user that you want to rename.
+From the list of users, Control-click or right-click the user that you want to rename.

-- Select Advanced Options.
+Select Advanced Options.

-- Change Account Name field to the new name you just gave the Home folder for that user.
+Change Account Name field to the new name you just gave the Home folder for that user.

-- Next change the Home directory field to match the new name you gave the Home folder.
+Next change the Home directory field to match the new name you gave the Home folder.